oberman-lab/auto_ml/README.md

 # This is a forked repo from the AutoML starter kit

-The data is available at /mnt/data/scratch/data/auto_ml_data
+The data is available at /mnt/data/scratch/data/auto_ml_data.
+See original download instructions at the [ORIGINAL REPO](https://github.com/cxxz/automl_decathlon_starter_kit)